-For example, although the UVB light can produce vitamin D, they need more vitamin D3 than that light can give them.
+For example, although UVB light can produce vitamin D, they need more vitamin D3 than that light can give them.
 This UVB light can also decrease their ability to properly absorb calcium, so they also need an additional source of calcium.
-Using powder, animal-safe vitamin D3 and calcium can significantly help their health as they get all of the sufficient nutrients they need.
+Using powder, animal-safe vitamin D3, and calcium can significantly help their health as they get all of the sufficient nutrients they need.

 While this might seem complicated, we’ve made it very easy by outlining the 3 supplements you’ll need and exactly how and when to give them to your beardie.